 It usually takes about 3 to 4 medium peaches, or 2 to 2½ pounds of peaches, to fill one quart jar.

-If you enjoyed learning How to Can Peaches, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this How to Can Peaches, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe